jsbots/AutoFish/README.md

 ## Interactive key

-In **Retail**-like games You can use interactive key to catch your fish, if you want to use it with the bot, turn on Int.
+You can use interactive key to catch your fish, if you want to use it with the bot, turn on Int.
 Key option and assign the same key you use for interactive key in the game.

 <p align="center">
 <img src="guide_img/intkey.jpg" align="center">